IRIS: A Real-World Benchmark for Inverse Recovery and Identification of Physical Dynamic Systems from Monocular Video: Physical Model Derivations and ODE Bank

 \subsection{Design Choice: Unified Linear ODE Bank}

 The pipeline uses a unified second-order linear ODE $\ddot{z} + \beta\dot{z} + \alpha z = 0$ as the latent representation for all oscillatory and gravity-driven phenomena.
-This is a deliberate design choice for comparability.
+This is a deliberate design choice for comparability across phenomena: the encoder learns to embed the observed motion into a one-dimensional latent $z$ such that the linear ODE describes the latent trajectory, regardless of whether the underlying physical state (height, angle, radius) follows the same form exactly.

-\textbf{Dropping ball.} The true physical ODE is $\ddot{h} = -g$.
-The pipeline approximates this by $\ddot{z} + \alpha z = 0$ with $\alpha \approx g$; this holds when the encoder maps pixel position linearly to $z$ and the observation window is short enough for the linear approximation to remain valid.
+\textbf{Dropping ball.} The true physical ODE is $\ddot{h} = -g$ (constant acceleration with $h$ in metres, $t$ in seconds).
+The pipeline approximates this by $\ddot{z} + \alpha z = 0$ with $\alpha \approx g$; this approximation holds when the encoder maps the pixel position of the ball linearly to $z$ and the observation window is short enough that the linear approximation of the trajectory remains valid.
+When $\beta \neq 0$, the term $\beta\dot{z}$ models aerodynamic drag.
+In practice, for the drop heights in IRIS (0.5--1.5\,m), the drag term is small and $\alpha \approx g$ gives a physically meaningful estimate.

-\textbf{Falling ball (apparent radius).} The ball falls away from the camera; the observable is its apparent radius $r(t) = r_0 f/(h_0 + \tfrac{1}{2}g t^2)$.
-The latent $z$ encodes this apparent size; the same second-order form is used, and $\alpha$ is compared to $g$ after linear conversion.
+\textbf{Falling ball (apparent radius).} The ball falls away from the camera; the observable is its apparent radius $r(t) = r_0 f/(h_0 + \tfrac{1}{2}g t^2)$, where $r_0$ is the physical ball radius, $f$ the focal length, and $h_0$ the initial camera-to-ball distance.
+The latent $z$ encodes this apparent size rather than height; the same second-order form is used, and the fitted $\alpha$ is compared to $g$ after the same linear conversion.
+This is an approximation and is listed as such in Table~\ref{tab:ode_bank_supp}.